spardoel/Sign-language-recognition/Posts/2022-09-11_Sign_language_interpreter_blog_6.md

 # Developing a sign language interpreter using machine learning Part 6 - Training a model for video identification

 In the previous post I briefly introduced the dataset and the data preparation methods.
 In this post, I will go over loading the features, and training a model for classification.
+The code for this post can be found in "Code files/loadFeaturesAndTrainModel.py"

 ## Load the features and masks

-To start, I loaded the pickle file.
+To start, I loaded the pickle file with the features and masks that was created in the previous post.
 ```
 # Load the pickle file with the datasets
 with open("preprocessed_videos.pkl", "rb") as f: